 - Face covering

 - 3 CO2 cartridges (in case one goes bad – don’t think it can’t happen)

 - Tire levers

 - If you are an electronic shifter – CHARGE YOUR BATTERIES OR BRING SPARES – don’t find out that Little Tor is on the route, and you don’t have the ability to get on to the little ring.

 - Nutrition and hydration – we suggest two bottles and at least a gel or two, and a bar of some sort.
 We even know a guy who can pack a sandwich or a burrito in his jersey. (don’t be that guy, live simply, and leave the turkey dinner at home).

 Realistically speaking, if you are down to needing to replace busted chain link, or something like that, you are probably using a ride-share app to get home.
 No one likes breaking their knuckles across chain metal when it’s 30 degrees out.

 Moving on to your kit, you are dressed to meet the elements.
 As a smart GFNY rider, you understand how the NY/NJ area treats you in December, January, February, March, April – and oh – sometimes May!
 You watch the weather and plan your wardrobe for ride day accordingly.
-Good rule of thumb.
-Whatever the temperature is (Farenheit), subtract 10 degrees.
+A good rule of thumb: whatever the temperature is (Farenheit), subtract 10 degrees.
 That’s what it will feel like on the bike.
 So if it’s 38 degrees, plan on it feeling like 28 degrees.
 Trust us, the ride will be much more enjoyable if you are dressed properly.
 There is nothing more miserable than being cold and knowing you have 18 miles back to the barn while you are suffering.
 If you want to suffer – may we suggest hill repeats or a continuous loop of Duran Duran’s second album!

 Some tips on what to wear can be found here.